- British Colombia, 2022

 Benchmark Canada’s Hall of Fame Award—Recipient

-Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys—Arbitration (Litigation Star); Criminal (Litigation Star); General Commercial (Litigation Star); Tax (Litigation Star)
+Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys—Arbitration (Litigation Star); Commercial (Litigation Star); Criminal (Litigation Star); Tax Disputes (Litigation Star)

 International Tax Review’s Tax Controversy Leaders

-The Legal 500 Canada—Dispute Resolution: Québec (Leading Lawyer); Tax (Leading Lawyer)
+The Legal 500 Canada—Dispute Resolution: Québec (Hall of Fame); Tax (Leading Individual)

 Lexpert Guide to US/Canada Cross-Border Lawyers in Canada—Dispute Resolution

-The Canadian Legal Lexpert Directory—Litigation: Corporate Tax (Most Frequently Recommended); Estate and Personal Tax Planning: Estate Litigation; Litigation: Public Law
+The Canadian Legal Lexpert Directory—Litigation: Corporate Tax (Most Frequently Recommended); Estate and Personal Tax Planning: Estate Litigation; Litigation: Regulatory and Public Law

-The Best Lawyers in Canada—Appellate Practice; Bet-the-Company Litigation; Corporate and Commercial Litigation; Tax Law (Lawyer of the Year 2017, Montréal)
+The Best Lawyers in Canada—Alternative Dispute Resolution; Appellate Practice (Lawyer of the Year 2021, Montréal); Bet-the-Company Litigation; Criminal Defence; Corporate and Commercial Litigation; Tax Law (Lawyer of the Year 2017, Montréal)

 Tax Court of Canada Medal—for services to the Tax Court